 The firm is devoted to rebuilding America one company at a time, one job at a time.
-Current investments include Dura Automotive, Performance Designed Products, Universal Instruments, MD Helicopters, Rand McNally, and Stila Cosmetics.
-Ms. Tilton serves as sole director, chair of the board, or the equivalent at all of her portfolio companies and currently serves as the CEO of Dura Automotive, MD Helicopters, and Stila Cosmetics.
+Investments have included Dura Automotive, Performance Designed Products, Universal Instruments, MD Helicopters, Rand McNally, and Stila Cosmetics.
+Ms. Tilton has served as sole director, chair of the board, or the equivalent at all of her portfolio companies and currently serves as the CEO of Stila Cosmetics.

 Automotive News has named Ms. Tilton one of 100 Leading Women in the automotive industry.
 She was awarded Entrepreneur of the Year by the Living Legends of Aviation, the first female in history to receive such distinction and was inducted into the Living Legends of Aviation Hall of Fame.
 She was also honored with the Luminary Award presented by Womensphere, an award given to “the woman whose leadership, innovation, and personal commitment has illuminated and inspired the lives of millions, and positively transformed the world.”
 Ms. Tilton was the subject of a Barbara Walters’ 20/20 special discussing her mission of saving American jobs, and a special Made in America segment with Diane Sawyer on ABC’s World News Tonight.
 She recently received top honors at XPrize’s Visioneering event for conceiving ‘X2-The Mother of All Prizes’, a prize created by Tilton that enhances the purse for any XPrize team that is comprised of at least 50% women.
 In 2014, Tilton won the inaugural Business Pioneer Award at the first Women’s Entrepreneurship Day at the United Nations which celebrated her leadership in the global movement to empower and support women-owned businesses worldwide.
 She was also selected by the Intercollegiate Tennis Association as the recipient of the ITA Achievement Award – the organization’s highest honor presented at the U.S. Open for her business success and humanitarian efforts.
 CNBC and its viewers recently named Tilton one of the 100 Most Influential Names in Business over the last 25 years.